 - 1. Position carriage to the full forward position with the Arm elevated so that the saw blade just clears the table board.
 Place a framing square against the fence and saw blade, as shown.
-The short leg of the square must be held firmly against both the fence and table top, and the long leg must rest against the side of the blade without touching any saw teeth. - If there is not a gap between the sawblade and the square as shown below, no further adjustment is necessary and the adjusting nuts should be tightened.
+The short leg of the square must be held firmly against both the fence and table top, and the long leg must rest against the side of the blade without touching any saw teeth - If there is not a gap between the sawblade and the square as shown below, no further adjustment is necessary and the adjusting nuts should be tightened. - If there is a gap, a heel condition exists and is corrected as follows: - a.

-- a.
 Loosen the (2) blade heel adjusting nuts. - b.
 Move adjusting plate as shown, until gap between sawblade and square is eliminated. - c.
 Tighten the two nuts.
 Check that the Adjusting Plate is flat against the bottom of the cutout in the heel adjusting plate. - d.
 Recheck for "heel".